franzmelchiori/alyvix_com/pages/05.blog/svg/item.md

 ## Why SGV's IT Applications Are Crucial

 Whether an application is truly working or not can only be verified by actually using it.
-SGV (Südtiroler Gemeindenverband), the association of municipalities of South Tyrol that operates a data center with 40 IT employees for all South Tyrolean municipalities and district communities, established a continuous and automated application monitoring approach.
+SGV, the association of municipalities of South Tyrol that operates a data center with 40 IT employees for all South Tyrolean municipalities and district communities, established a continuous and automated application monitoring approach.